sammysamx20/ZooTycoon/README.md

     * Sloths have a daily food cost equal to the base food cost.
   * **Revenue**
     * Each animal generates daily revenue equal to a percentage of the initial cost of one of its species.
-      * All animals except monkeys generate 5% of the cost of one of their species.
+      * All animals except monkeys generate 5% of the cost of one of their species (i.e. each sea otter generates $250 each day, and each sloth generates $100 each day).
-      * Each monkey generates 10% of the cost of a monkey.
+      * Each monkey generates 10% of the cost of a monkey (i.e. each monkey generates $1500 each day).
     * On certain days, when attendance is high, each monkey generates some amount of bonus revenue.
 See below for details.

 ## Game flow